 One potential reason this clinical trial succeed in demonstrating significant benefits of curcumin supplementation, despite the inconclusiveness of so much of the previous work in the field, is that the researchers used a highly bioavailable form of curcumin.
 Prior to the study, many researchers blamed the failure of previous clinical trials on the low bioavailability of curcumin, which results from the fact that the natural form of the compound is poorly absorbed, rapidly metabolized, and quickly eliminated.
 However, the researchers used a form of curcumin that is absorbed more quickly in the GI tract than traditionally formulated curcumin supplements, as demonstrated by blood samples taken at intervals after supplement intake, which meant that the curcumin could actually have an effect on patients’ bodies.

 In recent years, researchers have been exploring a variety of possible delivery methods to improve the bioavailability of curcumin supplements.
 The meaningful results of this study indicate that embracing such supplements can mean the difference between inconclusive results and groundbreaking findings with significant implications for the future of neurodegenerative disease research—not to mention research on other diseases where curcumin may offer protective benefits and/or effectively treat symptoms.
 As more researchers conduct studies using cutting-edge delivery methods, it will be exciting to see how the field progresses.
-In the meantime, some cutting-edge nutraceutical manufacturers are already offering state-of-the-art ingredients and delivery systems designed to optimize bioavailability, offering clinicians and patients the ability to take advantage of curcumin’s possible therapeutic benefits today.
+In the meantime, some cutting-edge nutraceutical manufacturers, such as Tesseract Medical Research, are already offering state-of-the-art ingredients and delivery systems designed to optimize bioavailability, offering clinicians and patients the ability to take advantage of curcumin’s possible therapeutic benefits today.

 Aggarwal BB, Harikumar KB.
 2009.
 Potential therapeutic effects of curcumin, the anti-inflammatory agent, against neurodegenerative, cardiovascular, pulmonary, metabolic, autoimmune, and neoplastic diseases.
 The International Journal of Biochemistry & Cell Biology.
 41(1):40-59. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2637808/